sorengam/sorengam.github.io/Addisschool.md

-## Materials for the Addis Abeba Summer School:
+## Materials for the Addis Abeba Summer School, 2026:

 ##